mikhama/presentation-tensorflowjs/transcript.md

 First of all a downloaded from the Internet MobileNet model, and I loaded it into my script.

 And then need some pre-processing of the image.
-I need pre-processing, because images that was using for creating the model and images that I use right now are different.
-They color, brightness hue/saturation maybe different, and I use different technics in order to normalize that.
+I need pre-processing, because images that were using for creating the model and images that I use right now are different.
+Their color, brightness hue/saturation maybe different, and I use different technics in order to normalize that.

 You can see the whole on my GitHub page.